MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-performance-monitor-to-find-a-user-mode-memory-leak.md

 ---
-title: Use Performance Monitor to find a user-mode memory leak
+title: Use Performance Monitor to Find a User-Mode Memory Leak
 description: Learn how to use Performance Monitor to find a user-mode memory leak and to measure the memory usage of individual processes.
 keywords: ["memory leak, user-mode, performance monitor"] ms.date: 12/30/2022